bvanroll/advent_of_code_2022/day_1/readme.md

+# Task

-# Day 1: Calorie Counting
+--- Day 1: Calorie Counting ---

 Santa's reindeer typically eat regular reindeer food, but they need a lot of magical energy to deliver presents on Christmas.
 For that, their favorite snack is a special type of star fruit that only grows deep in the jungle.
 The Elves have brought you on their annual expedition to the grove where the fruit grows.